-Study Smart Tutors Inc was founded to help schools and college access programs prepare students for high school, college, and career success.
+Study Smart Tutors Inc. partners with educational institutions and college access programs to prepare students for K-12, college, career, and lifelong success.

-We accomplish these lofty goals by employing the most competent educational leaders to develop curriculum and to instruct students in ways that are unique, interactive, and academically challenging.
+Our educational leaders develop curriculum and deliver instruction in ways that are unique, interactive, and academically challenging.

 |Our Unique Values|